bephrem1/course-ideas/README.md

 Comments: Great lesson in http and really showed me to have a deep understanding of get and post requests and how http works can really help (and is fundamental to) writing a web application.
 I have a project in mind that I am going to pursue soon and the skills I am continuing to learn so far are going to be crucial to its success.
-Spring is a robust micro-framework and I'm eager to build my first web app on it soon!
+Spring is a robust micro-framework and I'm eager to build more projects on it soon!

 Course Completed: 9/20/17